 As I was searching through recipes, I found a few different ways to make this light and refreshing summertime sauce.
 Others also include carrots, peppers, celery, or different herbs such as mint or basil.
 The addition of onion is also optional.
 It is best made in-season when tomatoes are at their freshest and most flavorful.
 They should be deep red and slightly soft.

 A Few Tips

-I served the sauce with pasta, but it can also be paired with rice, meat, or fries.
+I served it with pasta, but Šalša is also delicious paired with rice, meat, or fries.

 If you want a smoother sauce, use a potato masher or even an immersion blender towards the end of cooking.
 Adjust the seasonings based on the sweetness of the tomatoes.
 I added about a tablespoon of sugar- more or less may be needed depending on the season and ripeness.

 Šalša (Croatian Tomato Sauce)